 Olivia: It’s the only advocacy-oriented rock music festival.
 You can actually earn your way into the festival by participating, and it’s focusing on women and girls worldwide and ending global poverty.
 It’s the intersection of music and activism — all focused in the right place.
 At the festival, there are sixty thousand people on the great lawn in Central Park watching these incredible bands, and all these people watching around the world, it’s live-streamed to a dozen different countries, hundreds of millions of dollars being raised, and all of it is for the purpose of ending global poverty.
 It’s so powerful — I can hardly even believe it’s real!

 Urbanette: You were also on Obama’s campaign trail years back.
+How do you feel about the current political climate?
 If there’s any advice you can give American citizens out there, what would it be?

 Pages: 1 2